Types of Computer Networks

 Types of Networks

 The world of computers is made up of computers and other networking devices interconnected together with wires while others are interconnected wirelessly to form what we call a network.
-A computer network is an interconnection of two or more computers in order to share data and peripherals.
-We have a number of network designs but the 3 main common network types are:-
+A computer network is an interconnection of two or more computers in order for the user to share data and peripherals.
+There are so many different types of computer networks in existence.

 - Local Area network (LAN)